livegnik/2way-poc-design/README.md

 ## 3. What 2WAY is

-2WAY is a shared, local-first data and security substrate that runs on every participating node.
-Each device carries the full authority stack (identity, permissions, ordering, and durability) so availability and policy never hinge on a cloud service.
+2WAY is a shared, local-first application substrate that replaces the traditional backend.
+Every participating device runs the same authority stack (identity, permissions, ordering, and durability) so availability and policy never hinge on a central service.

-Applications see a single, structured graph that spans identities, relationships, capabilities, and domain records.
-They do not own state.
-Instead, they submit proposals that the substrate validates against schemas, enforces with local authority, and orders deterministically.
-Accepted results flow back as an append-only feed that applications interpret for their own caches or user experiences.

-The substrate does not trust network input or peer behavior.
-Unknown identities cannot force their way into local storage because every step (validation, authorization, ordering, commit) is enforced before bytes touch durable history.
+Each node maintains its own append-only log, validates every proposed change against local rules, and syncs only the data it is willing to accept.
+Nodes can operate offline for extended periods, then reconcile when peers are available without ever ceding control over history or policy.

+All domain data lives in a single structured graph that spans identities, relationships, capabilities, and application records.
+Ownership is explicit down to individual edges, so every mutation states whose authority governs it.
+The substrate enforces graph rules, checks signatures, orders accepted writes, and persists the result locally.

+Applications run beside, not inside, the substrate.
+They describe schemas, react to the ordered feed of accepted changes, and propose new mutations through deterministic interfaces.
+They never own storage, manage keys, or bypass validation; they simply interpret and influence the shared graph according to the permissions they hold.

+Because these guarantees apply on every device, network input and peer behavior remain untrusted until proven valid.
+Unsigned, ambiguous, or out-of-order data is rejected before it reaches durable state, so compromise on one node cannot coerce another into rewriting history or leaking authority.

 ### Layered authority model